On the Dusty Proximate Damped Lyman-{\alpha} System toward Q2310-3358 at z = 2.40

 \section{Results}

-\subsection{Emission and Absorption Lines}
+\subsection{Emission and absorption lines}

-We want to determine the systemic redshift of the quasar first.
-As shown in Fig.~\ref{Spectrum}, we can easily identify the {\SiIV}, {\CIV} and {\CIII} emission lines in the X-shooter spectrum.
+We first aim to determine the systemic redshift of the quasar.
+As shown in Fig.~\ref{Spectrum}, we can easily identify the {\SiIV}, {\CIV}, and {\CIII} emission lines in the X-shooter spectrum.
 However, these high ionization broad emission lines are known to be blueshifted \citep{1992ApJS...79....1T,2016ApJ...831....7S}, which means that these lines underestimate the systemic redshift of the host galaxy.
-Given the fact that we cannot clearly see any of the narrow emission lines such as {\OII} and {\OIII} lines, nor the strong stellar absorption line {\CaII}\,$\lambda$3934 (K), which are the most accurate redshift tracers according to \citet{2010MNRAS.405.2302H} and \citet{2016ApJ...831....7S}, we need to rely on the low ionization broad emission lines.
+Given that we cannot clearly see any of the narrow emission lines, such as the {\OII} and {\OIII} lines, nor the strong stellar absorption line {\CaII}\,$\lambda$3934 (K), which are the most accurate redshift tracers according to \citet{2010MNRAS.405.2302H} and \citet{2016ApJ...831....7S}, we need to rely on the low ionization broad emission lines.

-Redshifts determined from low ionization broad emission lines are also found to be quite close to the systemic redshift \citep{2010MNRAS.405.2302H,2016ApJ...831....7S}. {\MgII}, ${\mathrm{H} \beta}$, and {\OIII} lines are heavily embedded in the telluric lines and sky subtraction residuals in our spectra, while the ${\mathrm{H} \alpha}$ line is detected at the end of the spectrum in the K-band.
-We determine the systemic redshift of this quasar based on this ${\mathrm{H} \alpha}$ line.
-A linear continuum was fit only based on the spectrum at shorter wavelengths than the ${\mathrm{H} \alpha}$ line and subtracted from the spectrum.
+Redshifts determined from low ionization broad emission lines are also found to be quite close to the systemic redshift \citep{2010MNRAS.405.2302H,2016ApJ...831....7S}. {\MgII}, ${\mathrm{H} \beta}$, and {\OIII} lines are heavily embedded in the telluric lines and sky subtraction residuals in our spectra, while the ${\mathrm{H} \alpha}$ line is detected at the end of the spectrum in the K band.
+We determined the systemic redshift of this quasar based on this ${\mathrm{H} \alpha}$ line.
+A linear continuum was fit only based on the spectrum at wavelengths shorter than the ${\mathrm{H} \alpha}$ line and subtracted from the spectrum.